Mindful Owl Adventures-

 About the Author

 Annie Ranger enjoys teaching children and their families about mindfulness and kindness through her award-winning writing, workshops and school enrichment programs.
 A mindfulness coach and substitute teacher, Annie has a degree from UCLA and also studied mindfulness at the UCLA Mindful Awareness Research Center.
 She is a member of the Society of Children's Book Writers and Illustrators whose work has been seen at Book Expo America, in Teen Magazine, and more.
 She believes in the power of literacy and story time to bring more love, kindness, compassion, and a little less stress to the families of today.
 Annie lives in Los Angeles with her husband, two grown children and their dog.
+To learn more about Annie please visit her website at

 About the Illustrator